tensorlakeai/indexify/docs/docs/getting_started.md

 In this tutorial, we'll show you how to create an online ingestion pipeline for Wikipedia pages, that performs -

-1. Structured Extraction from the page
+1. Structured Extraction(NER in this example) from the page using LLMs
-2. Chunks, Extract Named Entities and Indexes the pages.
+2. Chunks, extract embeddings and write them into vector databases(LanceDB in this example).

 You will also learn how to -